Penetration Testing: Safeguarding Digital Fortresses Through Ethical Hacking

 Grey Box Testing

 Grey box testing strikes a balance between white box and black box testing.
-Ethical hackers have partial knowledge of the target system, enabling them to focus on specific areas of concern while still simulating a real-world attacker’s limited understanding.
+Ethical hackers possess partial knowledge of the target system, allowing them to focus on specific areas of concern while simulating a real-world attacker’s limited understanding.

 Role of Ethical Hackers